Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Transfer to the Tobu Tojo Line to go to Kawagoe.

-We purchased the Kawagoe Pass (Train + Bus) online in advance, and activated it online to start the timer:
+We purchased the Kawagoe Pass (Train + Bus) online in advance.
+The time starts counting once activated online:

-Go directly to the ticket office next to the platform and show the QR code to the station staff to enter and exit the station.
-(No seat reservation required)
+Go directly to the station office at the side and show your QR code to the staff to enter and exit the station.
+(No seat reservation needed)

-11:00 Take Tobu Tojo Line Kawagoe Limited Express — Bound for Ogawamachi (Saitama Prefecture) — Via Kawagoe
+11:00 Take the Tobu Tojo Line Kawagoe Express — towards Ogawamachi (Saitama Prefecture) — via Kawagoe

-After exiting from the station office at the very edge, I first picked up a tourist brochure and decided to take a bus to the farthest Hikawa Shrine, then walk back while sightseeing.
+After exiting from the station office at the far end, I first picked up a tourist brochure and decided to take the bus to the farthest Hikawa Shrine, then walk back while sightseeing.

 Exit directly from the second-floor pedestrian bridge and go downstairs to the bus boarding area.